TranSMS/M2TS/README.md

 In data-pre file, the get_ast.py generates ASTs for two Java datasets and python_ast.py generates ASTs for Python functions.
 Command: python3 source.code ast.json
 ### BERT Pre-training
-Get here to Install the server and client：
-detail in here: https://github.com/hanxiao/bert-as-service
+Get here to Install the server and client： pip install bert-serving-server detail in here: https://github.com/hanxiao/bert-as-service
 # Train-Test
 In M2TS_model file, the run.py train the model and run2.py is the model without multi-modal fusion module which can train and test the M2TS.